 General English for Competitive Exams

 Most competitive exams test the verbal skills of candidates with questions based on topics like Nouns, Pronouns, Adjectives, Adverbs, Tenses, Prepositions, Conjunctions, Active and Passive Voice, Reporting Speech, Diction, etc. Knowledge of these topics will help you answer the questions on the verbal section of competitive exams.
+Appearing for IELTS, TOEFL or PTE is an elementary yet painstaking effort if you’re planning to study abroad.
+If you want to know more, read our blog on English Proficiency Tests.

 Want to get admission to your dream university abroad?
 Then, Register Here!